NSW teacher retraining program adds up

 Image: Senior Research Analyst, School Workforce, Dr Ewa Siedlecka (L) with Cassandra Portelli, Secondary Mathematics Support Officer

-A program to help increase maths specialists in NSW secondary classrooms has shown early success as it moves from pilot to broader implementation in public schools.
+A program to help increase maths specialists in NSW secondary classrooms has shown early success in its pilot phase.

 The Mathematics Retraining Program provides experienced teachers the opportunity to complete a post-graduate qualification at the University of Newcastle, along with the support of a dedicated team of mentors.